hyunjunian/Poor-Charlie-s-Almanack/en.md

 I don’t want you to think we have any way of learning or behaving so you won’t make a lot of mistakes.
 I’m just saying that you can learn to make fewer mistakes than other people—and how to fix your mistakes faster when you do make them.
 But there’s no way that you can live an adequate life without making many mistakes.
 Part of what you must learn is how to handle mistakes and new facts that change the odds.
 Life, in part, is like a poker game, wherein you have to learn to quit sometimes when holding a much-loved hand.

-> There’s no way that you can live an adequate life without making many mistakes.
-Part of what you must learn is how to handle mistakes and new facts that change the odds.
->

 In fact, one trick in life is to get so you can handle mistakes.
 Failure to handle psychological denial is a common way for people to go broke.
 You’ve made an enormous commitment to something.
 You’ve poured effort and money in.
 And the more you put in, the more the whole consistency principle makes you think, “Now it has to work.
 If I put in just a little more, then it’ll work.”

 And deprival super-reaction syndrome also comes in: You’re going to lose the whole thing if you don’t put in a little more.
 People go broke that way because they can’t stop, rethink, and say, “I can afford to write this one off and live to fight again.
 I don’t have to pursue this thing as an obsession, in a way that will break me.”